jennifermulroy/12-NLP/README.md

 ![eth_ner_list](Images/eth_ner_list.png)

+## Conclusion

+In conclusion, the sentiment scores were neutral for Bitcoin and Ethereum.
+The common phrases and words associated with Bitcoin and Ethereum significantly differed.
+Satoshi Nakamoto, the name used for the creator of Bitcoin, was the most used for Bitcoin.
+And for Ethereum, blockchain and Ethereum were most commonly used together.
+Surprisingly, Bitcoin was used more often in Ethereum's articles than Ethereum, which may illustrate Bitcoin's dominance in the cryptocurrency space.
+But Ethereum had a wider variety of words including blockchain, cryptocurrency, finance, digital, and may indicate a difference in perception of Ethereum's technology verse Bitcoin that could be used as a basis for further exploration.

 #### Reference
 PERSON, NORP (nationalities, religious and political groups), FAC (buildings, airports etc.), ORG (organizations), GPE (countries, cities etc.), LOC (mountain ranges, water bodies etc.), PRODUCT (products), EVENT (event names), WORK_OF_ART (books, song titles), LAW (legal document titles), LANGUAGE (named languages), DATE, TIME, PERCENT, MONEY, QUANTITY, ORDINAL and CARDINAL